timschoof/eeg-analysis-scripts/README.md

 # EEG analysis scripts

-The main scripts are ABR_analysis and RapidEFR_analysis.
+The main scripts are ABR_analysis and StandardEFR_analysis.

 The scripts depend on the EEGLAB toolbox to read in BioSemi .bdf files.